Back to previous page

 Please note

-• Wollumbin is a place of great spiritual significance to the Bundjalung People.
-Visitors are asked to respect their wishes and choose not to climb the summit track.
+• Wollumbin is highly significant to Aboriginal people, particularly the Bundjalung nation.
+Visitors are asked to respect their wishes and not climb the summit track.

 • Border Ranges National Park and Nightcap National Park provide some of the best photo opportunities of Wollumbin in all its glory.